 - Pagination: Don’t overload clients and servers by providing everything.
 Instead, set a limit and provide prev and next links in your response.
 Example:

 - Sorting: Provide a way to sort or some use cases will still require paging through all results to find what’s needed.
 Example:

 These three approaches can be used together to support very specific queries.
 Understanding your use cases will help determine the complexity of your parameters.

 While this post does its best to cover overall API design patterns, you’ll want to look at standards and conventions specific to your industry or a specific feature.
 Very few of us are building completely unique APIs, so there is a lot to learn from others.

 Many API standards are built around REST APIs.
 When you implement authentication for your API, for example, don’t blaze a new trail.
-There are many options, including the well-trod OAuth path, when providing user-associated data.
-You’ll find standards for API headers and a handful around data formats like JSON and XML, among others.
+There are many options for API authentication patterns, including the well-trod OAuth path, when providing user-associated data.
+You’ll find standards for API headers and a handful around data formats and models like JSON and XML, among others.